Teaching has been Rosie's

 exhibitions at a variety of venues around the Grand Duchy to promote and

-motivate a higher level of achievement.
+to motivate a higher level of achievement.
 Rosie and her students also visited local

 exhibitions in neighbouring countries and in the United Kingdom to see a wide selection of